posmikdc/easycoord/README.md

 * Obtaining the Northing and Easting coordinates through a sequence of geodetic formulas
 * Assigning a UTM Band

-For suggestions, comments, or concerns, please do not hesitate to reach out to me at posmikdc[at]uchicago[dot]edu.
+For suggestions, comments, or concerns, please do not hesitate to reach out to me at posmikdc[at]gmail[dot]com.